FormidableLabs/victory-native-xl/website/docs/cartesian/cartesian-chart.md

 The `gestureLongPressDelay` prop allows you to set the delay in milliseconds before the pan gesture is activated.
 Defaults to `100`.

+### `transformState`

+The `transformState` allows you pass in Reanimated `SharedValue`s that will be used to track the pan/zoom transformations on the chart.

 ## Render Function Fields

 The `CartesianChart` `children` and `renderOutside` render functions both have a single argument that is an object with the following fields.